CoastalHacking/burp-pac/README.md

 Well then, the Burp Proxy Auto-Config (PAC) [extension][burpext] is for you!
 It automatically configures project-level upstream proxies for use by Burp based upon the desktop environment.
 It uses [proxy-vole][proxyVole], which has support for PAC scripts built-in, in addition to supporting Java properties and environmental variables.

+## Q & A

+Q: _I installed the extension but don't see anything to configure!
+How do I configure it?_

+A: Currently, there's nothing to configure!
+Once enabled, it automatically adds upstream proxies.
+Don't like that?
+Unload and/or remove the extension.
+Once unloaded, it should remove those upstream proxies it added, and only those.

+Q: _Will this extension screw up my other extensions?_

+A: Hopefully not!
+If you suspect something, please file an [issue][pacissues].

+Q: _How can I troubleshoot an upstream proxy issue that this extension might be causing?_

+A: Once [Feature #2][feature_2] is implemented, there will be a UI to aid in troubleshooting.
+Otherwise, manually inspecting the project-level upstream proxies should also help.

+Q: _Does this extension mess with my Burp settings?_

+A: Yes, by design it modifies the current project-level settings to add upstream proxies.
+It also will automatically enable "Project options" &rarr; "Upstream Proxy Servers" &rarr;
+"Override user options" due to limitations in the Burp Extender API.
+It [currently][bug_13] does not reset this value.

 ## Comparison to Other Burp PAC Extensions

 ### ["Proxy PAC"][proxypac]